The London Oratory School

 · Towards funding a qualified sports coach

-· To purchase additional sports equipment (in particular developing cricket and water polo) and staff training in new sports.
+· To purchase additional sports equipment (in particular developing cricket, football, table tennis and water polo) and staff training in new sports.